maxshuty/maxshuty/README.md

 <!---

-# Hey there, I'm Max and you've found an Easter Egg!
+# Hey there, I'm Max & you've found an Easter Egg!
 This text does not display on GitHub's README, only if you view the source ;)

 I'm assuming you're here trying to figure out the secret to how I added this README to my profile, or how I added the animation to my profile.